 Keeping with the green theme, Olmsted’s inventive matcha cocktail is basically a millennial eggnog.
 The bitter tea and burn of the rum is cut by sweet honey and cardamom.
 The backyard experience also includes a small selection of snacks.
 Usually I would dart straight for the fondue for two, which comes with local hyper-seasonal vegetables accompanied by earthy yet citrusy Harbison cheese.
 Due to our dairy-centric dinner plans later, though, we turned toward the vegetable “sushi,” which includes a paper-thin slice of fluke atop a crunchy snap pea, brightened up with preserved lemon.

-Step 2: Bluegrass and Fiddles in a Cheese Cave
+Step 2: Listen to Music in a Cheese Cave

 Walk up Vanderbilt and down Bergen and enter Crown Finish Caves.
 Head down the winding, precarious staircase into the arched, exposed brick space.
-The air is slightly dank and chilly—set at the perfect temperature for cheese aging.
+The air is slightly dank and chilly (bring a sweater!)—set at the perfect temperature for cheese aging.
 But these slight discomforts, in addition to the lights strung from the ceiling, only add to the cave’s transcendent feel.
-Simple wood chairs are lined in rows facing the makeshift stage, ensuring that every seat in the intimate subterranean space has an exceptional view.
+Simple wood chairs are lined in rows facing the makeshift stage, ensuring that every seat in the intimate subterranean space has an exceptional view for the bi-monthly concert series featuring folk, jazz, and bluegrass musicians.
+Nipple on cheese in many forms and sip craft brews while you listen.

 Step 3: Pie Time at Four & Twenty Blackbirds